Southwest Airlines Nixes Boeing 737 Max Planes From Its Fleet Until April

 As NPR reported Monday, the 737 Max planes have been grounded since March, but Boeing continued to build new ones.
 Boeing said there are roughly 400 Max planes in storage.
 But with the protracted suspension, the company said it "decided to prioritize the delivery of stored aircraft and temporarily suspend production on the 737 program beginning next month."

-NPR reported last week, Boeing had expected the jets would have a speedy return to service.
-The report added that Stephen Dickson, the FAA Administrator, has been under pressure too.
-He is facing allegations from lawmakers that aviation regulators have a too-cozy of a relationship with Boeing, a company it regulates.
+NPR reported last week that Boeing had expected the jets would have a speedy return to service.
+The report added that Stephen Dickson, the FAA administrator, has been under pressure too.
+He is facing allegations from lawmakers that aviation regulators have a too-cozy relationship with Boeing, a company it regulates.

 The FAA grounded the Max series on March 13, days after dozens of other countries issued similar mandates following the deadly Ethiopian Airlines 737 Max 8 crash that killed 157 people.
-That crash happened less than five months after a 737 Max 8 operated by Lion Air crashed into the Java Sea off the coast of Indonesia killing all 189 people on board.
+That crash happened less than five months after a 737 Max 8 operated by Lion Air crashed into the Java Sea off the coast of Indonesia, killing all 189 people onboard.

+Investigators say a faulty flight control system on the Max played a significant role in both crashes.

+Boeing has developed proposed fixes for that and other problems, but the FAA and other regulators around the world have promised to take their time evaluating and testing those fixes, vowing they will not be rushed into returning the Max to service before they can ensure the plane is safe.

 Before the crashes, Boeing had high hopes for the Max family of aircraft.
 At the beginning of the year, Boeing announced it was ramping up production of the planes to address "a seven-year order backlog."